-The Society’s newsletter editors are seeking to form a team to generate content for the newsletter, including pieces from regular contributors.
 Currently, the Society sends out a newsletter to members three times per year.
-We would like to make the newsletter more inclusive, diverse and relevant.
-To this end, the newsletter team will consist of individuals from all career stages and all parts of the world to help create content.
+The newsletter strives to be inclusive, diverse and relevant.
+To this end, the newsletter team consists of individuals from all career stages and all parts of the world to help create content.
 Contributors will be asked to:

 - join a meeting once or twice a year to discuss upcoming issues of the newsletter and engage in ongoing communication via a digital platform;